Mirror Island Quick Start Guide

 Sign Up And Sign In (Optional)

-It is recommended that before making and editing posts, you can sign up for an account and sign in before continuing.
+It is recommended to sign up for an account and sign in before continuing.

 As a registered user it will be easier to know which posts you have made and it enables additional features mentioned later in this quick start guide.